percona/k8spg-docs/docs/sidecar.md

 $ kubectl apply -f deploy/cr.yaml
 ```

+Obviously, you cannot name your sidecar container by duplicating an already existing container name in the Pod.
+Use `kubectl describe pod` command to check which names are already in use.
+For example, PostgreSQL instance Pods cannot have custom sidecar containers named as `database`, `pgbackrest`, `pgbackrest-config`, and `replication-cert-copy`.

 !!! note

     More options suitable for the `sidecars` subsection can be found in the [Custom Resource options reference](operator.md).